azelaic acid (Topical route)

 Proper Use of azelaic acid

-To help clear up your acne completely, it is very important that you keep using azelaic acid for the full time of treatment , even if your symptoms begin to clear up after a short time.
-If you stop using azelaic acid too soon, your acne may return or get worse.
+To help clear up your acne or rosacea completely, it is very important that you keep using azelaic acid for the full treatment time.
+Do not miss any doses.

 The dose of azelaic acid will be different for different patients.
 Follow your doctor's orders or the directions on the label.
 The following information includes only the average doses of azelaic acid.
 If your dose is different, do not change it unless your doctor tells you to do so.